Greenwich Steiner School

 At a rehearsal of Dengie Hopes and Dream show with me and my sister taking part of the production of Treasure Island!

-backstage with make up...I am the ghost and my sister is a Pirate!
+backstage with make up...I am the ghost and my sister is a Pirate!remembering dance moves and lyrics too!

 nice memories of that week!